alanpaxton/alanpaxton.github.io/java-benchmarks.md

 perhaps be given to supporting common transformations in the underlying C++ layer.

-## Lessons from Synthetic API
+## Recommendations

-Of course there is some noise within the results that needs to be ignored (there always is).
-To the first order, some basic rules about (Java) performance hold:
+Of course there is some noise within the results. but we can agree:

  * Don't make copies you don't need to make
  * Don't allocate/deallocate when you can avoid it

 Translating this into designing an efficient API, we want to:

-Line everything up so that we make 1, and just 1, transfer between a Java buffer and a native buffer.
-Provide a sufficiently large result buffer at the Java side, so that get() methods don't have to allocate buffers.
-Go to the trouble of providing additional API methods where you supply the destination buffer; it's easier to use a method that magics you up a new buffer, but it's far less efficient
+ * Support API methods that return results in buffers supplied by the client.
+ * Support `byte[]`-based APIs as the simplest way of getting data into a usable configuration for a broad range of Java use.
+ * Support direct `ByteBuffer`s as these can reduce copies when used as part of a chain of `ByteBuffer`-based operations.
+This sort of sohpisticated streaming model is most likely to be used by clients where performance is important, and so we decide to support it.
+ * Support indirect `ByteBuffer`s for a combination of reasons:
+   * API consistency between direct and indirect buffers
+   * Simplicity of implementation, as we can wrap `byte[]`-oriented methods
+ * Continue to support methods which allocate return buffers per-call, as these are the easiest to use on initial encounter with the RocksDB API.

+High performance Java interaction with RocksDB ultimately requires architectural decisions by the client
+ * Use more complex API methods where performance matters
+ * Don't allocate/deallocate where you don't need to
+   * recycle your own buffers where this makes sense
-Recycle your Java input buffers, reusing them for subsequent API calls or make sure that you are supplying the ultimate destination buffer (your cache, or a target network buffer) as input to the get()
+   * or make sure that you are supplying the ultimate destination buffer (your cache, or a target network buffer) as input to RockSDB `get()` and `put()` calls

+## Optimizations

+### Saving between 0 and 1 Copies

+Having analysed JNI performance as described, we reviewed the core of RocksJNI for opportunities to improve the performance.
+We noticed one thing in particular; some of the `get()` methods of the Java API had not been updated to take advantage of the new [`PinnableSlice`](http://rocksdb.org/blog/2017/08/24/pinnableslice.html) methods.

+Fixing this turned out to be a straightforward change, which has now been incorporated in the codebase [Improve Java API `get()` performance by reducing copies](https://github.com/facebook/rocksdb/pull/10970)

+#### Performance Results